mihai2000q/ConsiliumTempus-be/docs/Testing.md

 - Test Auth Handler

 Together, they provide all the functionalities to write Api Integration Tests.
+Also, keep in mind that a test should be part of a *Collection*.

 Unlike the other layers, the Api replaces the *SUT* variable component with the **Client**; therefore, it does not need the *Setup* region either.